-- New faculty positions are advertised in a salary range based on the adjusted floor salary rates for the appropriate rank and discipline (see section H).
-Normally the range runs from the 1st to 4th year-in-rank (YIR).
-In unusual cases, faculty positions may be advertised with a higher range.
-New faculty may be appointed at a salary rate that exceeds the adjusted floor salary for their rank and YIR.
+- 1. New faculty positions will be paid a minimum salary based on the adjusted floor salary rates for the appropriate rank and discipline.
+In unusual cases, new faculty may be appointed at a salary rate that exceeds the adjusted floor salary for their rank and YIR.
 This is a one-time addition to the base salary.
 Subsequent salary increases will be computed according to section H. - 2.
-The salary base for determining the salary increase for faculty members currently employed shall be the faculty member's preceding appointment amount. - 3.
-If a faculty member is to receive more than one type of salary increase at the same time, they shall not be compounded, but each will be applied separately and additively to the faculty member's preceding appointment amount. - 4.
+The salary base for determining the salary increase for faculty members currently employed shall be the faculty member's preceding base salary. - 3.
+If a faculty member is to receive more than one type of salary increase at the same time, they shall not be compounded, but each will be applied separately and additively to the faculty member's preceding base salary. - 4.
 When a temporary increase in FTE for a part-time faculty member is the best response to a need, then those increases (up to 1.0 FTE) should be paid at the faculty member's current salary rate. - 5.
-Effective September 16, 2016, the overload compensation rates (OCR) is 125% of the professional or professorial term-by-term rate.
+The overload compensation rate (OCR) is 125% of the professional or professorial term-by-term rate.
 A higher rate may apply for graduate courses. - 6.
 First Year Bargaining Unit Members.
 The salary of faculty members in their first year in the bargaining unit shall not fall below the appropriate adjusted floor salary during that year.
 If such a member's salary is below the adjusted floor salary, the salary shall be increased to the adjusted floor salary. - 7.
 The University and the Association agree that if a person on a non-renewable appointment the previous year is rehired, that person's starting salary shall be set according to section H. - 8.
 Salaries are normally paid September through June, however faculty may opt for the 12-month deferred pay plan, which distributes gross pay across 12 months (October 1 through September 30).
 See Payroll for details.